ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 After demo day, we received around 20 emails from investors interested in our company - we’re still currently in the talks with them.

-## After the Program
+## Post-Program Support

-After demo day Antler still supports you with your fundraising process and uses its large network of connections in the VC world.
-You also get on a weekly call with your dedicated coach who assists you in any way possible.
+Even after the demo day, Antler continues to support you with your fundraising efforts and leverages its extensive network of VC connections.

 ![Antler: a session with invited VCs](/images/antler4.jpg)

-Apart from that you can access the global Antler Slack group with more than one thousand founders and mentors and a huge database of perks and discounts to products, services and co-working office spaces across the globe.
+You also receive weekly support from a dedicated coach.
+Additionally, you gain access to the global Antler Slack group, consisting of over a thousand founders and mentors, and a vast database of perks and discounts on various products, services, and coworking spaces worldwide.

 ##  Conclusion

-I would definitely recommend Antler if you face one of the following problems:
+I would wholeheartedly recommend Antler if you:
-- You need to find a co-founder
+- Need to find a co-founder
-- You don’t have a clear idea, you want to quickly validate your idea or you don’t have an idea at all but want to start a company
+- Lack a clear idea or are looking for rapid idea validation
-- You have launched an MVP but you’re pre-revenue and open for advice
+- Have launched an MVP but are pre-revenue and open to advice
-- You’re looking for a community of like-minded people
+- Are seeking a community of like-minded people
-- You’re looking for a pre-seed round of funding
+- Are in need of a pre-seed round of funding

-Then Antler might be a good fit for you.
-Overall, it’s a lot of fun, learnings and making new friends.
+In these situations, Antler might be an excellent fit for you.
+Overall, it's a rewarding experience that combines fun, learning, and the forging of new friendships.

-It’s probably not for you if you’re far in the game and have a founding team and started getting some revenue from your product.
+However, if you're significantly advanced in your startup journey, have a founding team, and are generating revenue from your product, Antler might not be the best fit.

 By the way, if you're curious of what I am building it's a service for [online vet appointments](https://cooperpetcare.com) called Cooper Pet Care.
 Feel free to check it out.